jumpingjoy/watchnationpro/index.md

 * Gaming

 ### Where to Buy it?
-The best place to buy a smartwatch for women is directly from the manufacturer or on Amazon, like this:
+The best place to buy a smartwatch is directly from the manufacturer or on Amazon, because of the following reasons:

 * Ensures you avoid a counterfeit product
 * Gives you the most competitive prices